 Rules and Guidelines for the “Paper of the Year” Award

-- The author must be a CAPM&R member.
+- The author must be a CAPM&R member; open to medical students, residents, fellows, or faculty.

 - The paper must have been published in the calendar year preceding the CAPM&R meeting.